forestgrape/coronavirus/economics.md

     > In the case for Covid-19, determine branches and businesses needing temporary support is not easy.
 Some are effected directly, some indirectly.
 Even inside branches there can be differences: A restaurant at an ideal location and appropriate menus for take-away can do well, on the other hand a construction or even IT businesses specialized on large scale events can need to reorientate and thus rely on support.

-    > Relevant but subjective and slightly off-topic notes on fairness in the section [Pathways to Fairness](#thoughts-about-pathways-to-fairness).
+    > Relevant but subjective and slightly off-topic notes on fairness in the section [Thoughts about Fairness](#thoughts-about-fairness).

 [in work]
 <!--economic principles an economic system should enable everyone to design the life according to personal preferences-->